magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 ### Installation and Varnish Test: Verify that product installs and caching works correctly

-Extensions for Magento are installed with Varnish Cache enabled for each supported version of PHP, and switched from development to [production mode]({{ site.baseurl }}/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html).
+Extensions for Magento are installed with Varnish Cache enabled for each supported version of PHP and switched from development to [production mode]({{ site.baseurl }}/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html).
 If you have shared packages and dependencies required for your extension, also test installs and usage with those packages.

-In addition, cacheable pages are accessed to ensure that they are served directory from Varnish Cache.
+In addition, cacheable pages are accessed to ensure that they are served directly from Varnish Cache.
 You will be notified if your extension fails the test.

 _More details:_ [Installation and Varnish Test]({{ site.baseurl }}/marketplace/sellers/installation-and-varnish-test.html)